mongoosastic/mongoosastic/readme.md

 * `port` - the port elastic search is running on
 * `hydrate` - whether or not to lookup results in mongodb before returning results from a search.
 Defaults to false.
+* `useRiver` - true for use streaming and other capabilities

 #### Specifying Different Index and Type
 Perhaps you have an existing index and you want to specify the index and